Stacer-Varien/Jeanne-Bot/JeanneBot Wiki/Levelling.md

 >**How to gain experience**

 * You gain experience by sending a message.
 Right now, the system is incomplete but there will be changes.
-For now, you gain 5-10 XP/Message but in the future, it will be 5-10XP/1 Minute/Message meaning if you send a message now, you will gain 5-10XP but you have to wait for 1 minute to gain another 5-10 XP on the next message.
+For now, you gain 5XP/2 Minutes/Message meaning if you send a message now, you will gain 5 but you have to wait for 2 minutes to gain another 5 XP on the next message.

 * In the nearby future, there will be a member count requirement for members to gain XP ([click here to read more about it](https://github.com/ZaneRE544/ZaneRE544/blob/main/2022%20plans.md)).